 - Are there any challenges that the surgical team is facing currently?

 Always wear a smile and be positive.
 The employer must be able to see that you have an excellent attitude and communication skills that can turn around challenges and instill confidence in patients.
-Given the high-stress environment that you will be working in as an anesthesiologist, your ability to lighten the mood for others can be highly respected and valued by the organization.
+Given the high-stress environment that you will be dealing with in your anesthesiologist job, your ability to lighten the mood for others can be highly respected and valued by the organization.

 We know that you have spent years establishing a rock-solid foundation for your career as an anesthesiologist.
-Implementing these tips can help you pitch yourself as the ideal candidate for the anesthesiology job.
+Implementing these tips can help you pitch yourself as the ideal candidate for the anesthesiologist job.

 You may also be interested to read why anesthesiologists are in great demand right now and how you can grow your career.